AramZS/devblog/src/posts/projects/context-timelines/day-18-liveblog-format-for-timelines.md

 - [ ] Fast Scroller by Month and Year
 - [ ] Add timelines and individual timeline items to the sitemap
 - [ ] Generate images more efficiently.
+- [ ] Generate QR codes / Stickers for each timeline

 ## Day 18